 PGP (Pretty Good Privacy) is one such encryption software that scrambles and unscrambles messages that can only be sent and received with the use of public and private keys.
-At the start, PGP was regarded very cumbersome for most users, but the tech has gradually become easier to use.
+At the start, PGP was regarded as very cumbersome for most users, but the tech has gradually become easier to use.

-For example, one can use Mailvelope, a browser extension with any mail account (Gmail, Yahoo etc.) to generate public and private keys.
+For example, one can use Mailvelope, a browser extension with any mail account (Gmail, Yahoo, etc.) to generate public and private keys.
 Similarly, there is other extensions and add-on like Secure Gmail By Streak (Chrome Only) and Enigmail (Thunderbird).

-Stay Proactive: Last but not the least is staying sharp in managing your online security.
+Last but not least is staying sharp in managing your online security.
 There are many tools one can use for it and one such tool is DNS Leak Test which checks whether your IP details associated with your browsing are getting leaked online.
 It’s recommended that you take this test regularly even while using VPNs.

 Achieving 100% Security is never possible, but taking the steps mentioned above will ensure basic protection in fending off bad actors over the internet.